 - NSA (1.20 BPF): Bat Performance Factor for Slowpitch softball governed leagues.
 Bat Performance Factor (BPF) is simply the increase in the liveliness of a ball hitting a bat compared to throwing a ball against a solid wall.
 For example a 20% faster rebound = a BPF of 1.20.
 Search available NSA Slowpitch Softball Bats.

-- Legal for USSSA Slowpitch Play Indefinitely.
+- UPDATE 11/17/22: BANNED from USSSA Slowpitch Tournament Play starting 1/1/23.
+Still Legal for USSSA League Play.
 As of September 1st, 2020 Bat Manufacturers can no longer make USSSA bats to this Standard.
 They must meet their new 240 NTS Standard.
 220 lb Bats have more pop than 240 lb compression bats!

-- USSSA (240 lb Compression): New USSSA Bats have a higher compression than the 1.20 BPF (Thumbprint) models meaning that they will have less pop to them.
+- USSSA (240 lb Compression): New NTS USSSA Bats have a higher compression than the Thumbprint models meaning that they will have less pop to them.
 As of September 1, 2020 Bat Manufacturers can only make USSSA bats that meet the 240 lb Compression test with this New USSSA NTS Stamp.
 Search available USSSA Slowpitch Softball Bats.

 USSSA Slowpitch Bat Comparison